Relativistic magnetohydrodynamics in the early Universe: Conclusions and summary

 where the four-current $\tilde J^\mu$ is given by the generalized Ohm's law.
 In terms of the gauge field $A_\mu = (\chi, A_i)$, Maxwell equations are

-where $\tBB = \nab \times \tAA$ and a particular gauge can be chosen (e.g., $\chi = 0$ in Weyl gauge).
+where $\tBB = \nab \times \tAA$ and a particular gauge can be chosen (e.g., $\chi = 0$ in the temporal gauge).
 In general, this system of equations (in terms of $\tEE$ and $\tBB$ or in terms of $\tEE$ and $\AAA$) can be evolved together with the equations of motion of the fluid, representing a closed system of equations.

-In the MHD limit of large conductivity, the displacement current can be neglected $\partial_\tau \tEE = 0$.
+In the MHD limit of large conductivity, the displacement current can be neglected, $\partial_\tau \tEE = 0$.
 Hence, Faraday's law becomes a constraint equation $\tJJ = \nab \times \tBB$, and Maxwell equations reduce to one dynamical variable, $\tBB$, described by the magnetic induction equation (see \Sec{induction_sec})